Massachusetts

 Surgical Treatment:

-- Massachusetts ranked 1st (out of the 49 states with available data) with 31% of cases undergoing surgery as part of the first course of treatment.
+- Massachusetts ranked 1st (out of 49 states with available data) with 31.9% of cases undergoing surgery as part of the first course of treatment, which is significantly higher than the national rate of 20.7%.

 - Over the last five years, the percent of cases undergoing surgery in Massachusetts did not change significantly.

-- Massachusetts ranked 2nd (out of the 49 states with available data) with 14% of cases not receiving any treatment.
+- Massachusetts ranked 1st (out of 49 states with available data) with 13.2% of cases not receiving any treatment, which is significantly lower than the national rate of 21.0%.

-- Over the last five years, the percent of cases receiving no treatment in Massachusetts improved by 31%.
+- Over the last five years, the percent of cases receiving no treatment in Massachusetts increased by 40%.

 Screening